flipturnapps/OpenVR-Tracking-Example/README.md

 5. Switch to SensingMode by pressing the ApplicationMenu button, and test to see if the controllers will rumble if nearby the obstacle.

-### Extending vertical bounds forever in one direction
+### Extending vertical bounds infinitely in one direction

 Often, the obstacles you might want to test with are on the floor and don't have any empty space under them.
 To define the obstacle with infinite depth going downwards so that you don't have to rub your Vive controllers on the ground to properly define the obstacle, use the following control: